pystatsv1/PyStatsV1/CONTRIBUTING.md

 # Contributing to PyStatsV1

+Don't just calculate your results — engineer them.

+PyStatsV1 is an open-source organization applying modern software engineering standards to applied statistics.
+Our mission is to help students, instructors, and researchers escape the Reproducibility Crisis by treating statistical analysis not as a scratchpad, but as a transparent, testable, and re-runnable system.

+PyStatsV1 = statistics + software engineering for transparent and reproducible research.

 **Welcome!** Thank you for helping us build a framework for rigorous, reproducible applied statistics.

 Whether you are a veteran Python developer, a statistics student, or an instructor moving from R to Python, your contribution is valuable.
-We believe that **high-quality software engineering** is the foundation of **defensible science**, and we are excited to have you join this mission.
+We believe that **high-quality software engineering** can provide a strong foundation for **transparent and reproducible science**, and we are excited to have you join this mission.

 ---